 This is the starting point for your journey into PST.
 This 5-day intensive is aimed at giving you a taste of the PST approach and is a pre-requisite for joining the main training programme.
 Whilst key concepts of the PST model are introduced here, The Invitation focuses more on personal process than professional development.
 It is essential to know our own shadows and motivations around sexuality before we can help treat others.
 We can only hold space for others if we have already trodden the path of our own personal journey.

-In this intensive we will look at your relationship with sexuality and intimacy, helping you understand more deeply what motivates you to be intimate with someone and how these drives may both limit and benefit you.
+In this intensive but gentle, heart-centred workshop we will look at your relationship with sexuality and intimacy, helping you understand more deeply what motivates you to be intimate with someone and how these drives may both limit and benefit you.
 You will explore the personal blocks that you have around intimacy and be supported in gaining resources to overcome them.
 The aim of The Invitation is to give you a greater understanding of your own sexual self and how you may limit your capacity to allow intimacy into your life.
 Understanding this is key to understanding your motivations for working in the field of sexuality.

 Pre-requisites for this course: None